Irving Pichel: Director

 Pichel also directed Alan Ladd in O.S.S.
 (1944), written and produced by the later James Bond screenwriter, Richard Maibaum, and featuring an introduction by Office of Strategic Services (O.S.S.) founder, Wild Bill Donovan.
 The film showed Ladd finding love in occupied France under the auspices of the nascent O.S.S., which was the precursor to the Central Intelligence Agency.
 Bosley Crowther of The New York Times termed it "tense, tightly written and swiftly paced," and credited the film as the very first on the O.S.S.

 Several more war-themed films followed, including the sentimental A Medal for Benny (1945) which led to J. Carrol Naish gaining a Best Supporting Actor nomination.
-"Tomorrow Is Forever," (1946) starred Orson Welles as an American soldier who is presumed killed in WW1 only to return to America and Claudette Colbert as his wife who remarries; Natalie Wood, in her first credited role, plays an Austrian child with a German accent.
+Tomorrow Is Forever, (1946) starred Orson Welles as an American soldier who is presumed killed in WW1 only to return to America and Claudette Colbert as his wife who remarries; Natalie Wood, in her first credited role, plays an Austrian child with a German accent.
 Mr. Peabody and the Mermaid (1948), another film from a Nunnally Johnson script in which a married man, played by William Powell, accidentally catches a mermaid on his fishing line.
 Made about the same time was The Miracle of the Bells (also 1948), a big budget film which failed at the box office about an impoverished coal town with Frank Sinatra miscast as a priest.
 "St. Michael ought to sue", wrote the reviewer in Time magazine.

 Despite his patriotic war oeuvre, Pichel soon came under scrutiny by the House Committee on Un-American Activities, cofounded and steered by Mississippi Congressman John E. Rankin who routinely and specifically attacked Jews in the Congressional Record and had bitterly resisted America entering World War II.
 Like many of those who came under HUAC investigation by the late 1940s, Pichel moved into film noir, in They Won't Believe Me (1947).
 Here, Pichel had the benefit of longtime Hitchcock collaborator and screenwriter, Joan Harrison, as his producer, who would go on to produce the television series Alfred Hitchcock Presents.
-Susan Hayward, Jane Greer, and Robert Young starred, with the added skills of cinematographer Harry J. Wild, who worked on such key film noirs as Murder My Sweet (1944) and Johnny Angel (1945).
+Susan Hayward, Jane Greer, and Robert Young starred, with the added skills of cinematographer Harry J. Wild, who worked on such key films noir as Murder My Sweet (1944) and Johnny Angel (1945).